Jeppe-T-K/LG-competition/docs/index.md

 The competition is about predicting level difficulty as opposed to developing an agent capable of playing the game optimally or super-human like.
 Consequently, the participants are expected to work on a playtesting agent from which one can determine how difficult the level will be if played by a human.

-The agents developed will be evaluated on a number of held-out levels which will include both levels similar to the ones used for training, and some levels containing unique combinations of mechanics.
+The agentes developed will be evaluated on a number of held-out levels which will include both levels similar to the ones used for training, and some levels containing unique combinations of mechanics.
 The winner will be the one that achieves the lowest mean relative error in completion rate on the evaluation levels.